-From Japan Arrived in NZ early 1978, studying under Nobuo Takase Shihan and obtaining the rank of Sandan.
-Coming to Australia in 1988 Paul has taught Aikido for many years in dojos in Western Australia (Perth and Mandurah) and currently in New South Wales, where he is head of the Terrey Hills Aikido centre on Sydney’s Northern Beaches.
+From Japan Paul arrived in NZ in early 1978, studying under Nobuo Takase Shihan and obtaining the rank of Sandan.
+Coming to Australia in 1988 Paul has taught Aikido for many years in dojos in Western Australia (Perth and Mandurah) and currently in New South Wales, where he is head of the Sydney Aikikai on Sydney’s Northern Beaches.

 Jean-Christophe is also a member of ACNA (National Cultural Association of Aikido) created in 1980 by Michel Becart.